HMCSE Internship Program

-The HMCSE Internship Program will provide exceptional UWF students pursuing transformation internship experiences with a stipend of $12 per hour for 120 hours of engagement with private and public internship partners over the span of a 16-week academic term.
-Students will receive a total of $1,440 in compensation through UWF payroll to support their engagement in these important capstone activities.
+The HMCSE Internship Program will provide exceptional UWF students pursuing transformation internship experiences with a stipend of at least $12 per hour for 120 hours of engagement with private and public internship partners over the span of a 16-week academic term.
 The new HMCSE Internship program will fundamentally change the nature of academic and professional preparation of the next generation of STEM students for both UWF and our partners.

 Internships and CoOps at UWF

 Internships and Cooperative Education (CoOp) programs are designed to provide UWF students the opportunity to gain experience related to their major.
 Students seek these opportunities to gain academic knowledge and real-world work experience to become more marketable for full-time, post-graduation careers.

 - Internships: Often a one-semester experience that may or may not be for academic credit.
 It may also be paid or unpaid, but employers should comply with the Fair Labor Standards Act (FLSA).
 Students typically seek internships in their junior and senior years in college.

 - Cooperative Education (CoOp): Multi-semester experiences that are always for course credit and always paid.
 There are two forms of CoOps: parallel or alternating.